 - Choose Import from the Library top toolbar tab.

-- The dialog will show the story or stories Twine found in your file.
-Select the ones you want to import.
+- Otherwise, the dialog will show the story or stories Twine found in your file.
+Select the ones you want to import; stories that won't overwrite existing stories in your library are checked off for you by default.
 The dialog'll warn you if a story you're importing has the same name as one already in your library.
 If you do choose to import it, it will overwrite your existing story completely.

 - Use the Import Selected Files button in the dialog to import the files you've selected.